dataluscorp/browser/toolkit/mozapps/extensions/docs/SystemAddons.rst

 Basic
 ~~~~~
-A user has Firefox 45, which shipped with FlyWeb 1.0 and Pocket 1.0.
+A user has Datalus 45, which shipped with FlyWeb 1.0 and Pocket 1.0.
 We want to
 update users to FlyWeb 2.0.
 AUS sends out the following update response:

 .. code-block:: xml